OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 * Will these proposed features solve problems you have seen customers encountering?
 * Would the concept of Source Docker Images be valuable for your teams in terms of sales, marketing, or solutions?

-Please leave your feedback on this [GitHub issue](https://github.com/OctopusDeploy/StepsFeedback/issues/3) (TODO - create the issue).
+Please leave your feedback on this [GitHub issue](https://github.com/OctopusDeploy/StepsFeedback/issues/2).